-Starting in January 2023, Joel will join the Faculty of Pharmaceutical Sciences at the University of British Columbia as an Assistant Professor of Nanomedicine and Chemical Biology.
+In January 2023, Joel joined the Faculty of Pharmaceutical Sciences at the University of British Columbia as an Assistant Professor of Nanomedicine and Chemical Biology.
 A central theme of Joel's research is how to better design the physicochemical properties of nanomaterials to direct interactions with biological systems and improve biomedical applications.

 Outside of research, Joel is passionate about mentorship, scientific communication, and improving diversity in STEM.
 His non-scientific pursuits include exploring new places around the world, making and eating ice cream, and spending time in nature.